pinchedloaf/payday2-mpga/README.md

 | _set_overkill_145 | mayhem     | 3   | 3         | expert    |
 | _set_easy_wish    | deathwish  | 6   | 1.5       | expert    |
 | _set_overkill_290 | one down   | 6   | 1.5       | deathwish |

+* This is sarcasm.
+MAGA is stupid.
+Don't be snowflakes.